-The college is located at 1250 14th Street in downtown Denver, on the northeastern edge of the Auraria Campus and across from Larimer Square.
-This favorable location gives easy access both to the extensive campus facilities and to the urban amenities of Denver’s lively lower downtown.
-Most of the major professional design offices in Denver and many planning firms and agencies are within easy reach of the college.
-These provide opportunities for contact between students and practitioners.
+The college is located at 1250 14th Street in downtown Denver, on the northeastern edge of the Auraria Campus on Larimer Square.
+This favorable location gives easy access both to the extensive campus facilities and the urban dynamism of Denver’s lively lower downtown.
+Most of the major professional design offices in Denver and many planning firms and agencies are nearby, offering many opportunities for contact between students and practitioners.
 College facilities include studio spaces for students, lecture and seminar rooms, design jury spaces, exhibition spaces and faculty offices.
-Students have access to our well-equipped and well-maintained 3000-square-foot Design Fabrication Lab that houses a full scale furniture-making shop, model-making tools, a large spray booth and four laser cutters.
-The Visual Resource Center (VRC) is a student and faculty services center that provides access to a variety of photographic and audiovisual equipment, two portfolio photography studio rooms, and digital image collections.
-There is a computer laboratory whose focus is computer aided design (CAD), computer 2-D and 3-D imaging and analytic tools for planning.
-The computer lab includes Windows PCs and Macintoshes, small and large format scanners, large format plotters, laser printers and computer data projection devices.
-All systems are 100base T Ethernet / Internet savvy and accessible 24 hours a day in a secure room.
+Students have access to our well-equipped and well-maintained 3,000-square-foot Design Fabrication Lab that houses a full-scale furniture-making shop, model-making tools, a large spray booth and four laser cutters.
+An annex adjacent to the building provides additional shop space and a 5-AXIS CNC Router.
+The Visual Resource Center (VRC) provides access to a variety of photographic and audiovisual equipment, two portfolio photography studio rooms, and digital image collections.
+There are two computer labs focused on computer aided design (CAD), computer 2-D and 3-D imaging and analytic tools for planning.
+These computer labs include Windows PCs and Macs, small and large format scanners, large format plotters, laser printers and computer data projection devices.
+All systems are 100base T Ethernet / Internet savvy and accessible 24 hours a day in secure rooms.
 Find more details about college facilities on the website.
-Also associated with the college is a geographic information systems (GIS) computer laboratory, which is open to all CU Denver students.
+Also associated with the college is a geographic information systems (GIS) computer laboratory, open to all CU Denver students.

 Computing in the College

-The College of Architecture and Planning requires all incoming students to acquire and use their own computers and software applications in their studies.
-Please note that neither the College nor the University endorses or requires you to buy a computer from a particular vendor or manufacturer.
+The College of Architecture and Planning requires all incoming graduate students to acquire and use their own computers and software applications in their studies.
+Neither the College nor the University endorses or requires you to buy a computer from a particular vendor or manufacturer.
 In general, students widely use products like Microsoft Office for word processing, e-mail, presentations and spreadsheet applications.
 Consult with instructors or view course syllabi regarding specific software application (program) requirements for imaging, CAD, GIS, modeling or rendering before you buy them.
-Software requirements for incoming students in all master’s programs are per department recommendation, and otherwise stipulated by course syllabus.
+Software requirements for incoming students in all masters programs are per department recommendation, and otherwise stipulated by the course syllabus.
 For further information, consult the college website.

 Admissions for Graduate Programs